 - Next, add the dry ingredients to a large mixing bowl including the flour, sugar, baking powder, lime zest, and salt.
 Sift together until well mixed.

 - Take your frozen coconut oil out of the freezer and use a cheese grater to grate it into the mixing bowl.
 If you have a few larger chunks, that's totally fine.
-Use a pastry cutter or fork to “cut” any large chunks of coconut oil into the dough.

-- Next, line a baking sheet with parchment paper and turn the dough out onto the baking sheet.
-Then, form the dough into a large circle that is 2-3 inches in height.
-Place the scones into the freezer & preheat your oven to 400F.
-Once the oven is preheated, remove the scones from the freezer and bake for 15-20 minutes until cooked through and slightly browned on top. (*Please note if your scones are not as thick as mine they will cook faster so check at 15 minutes*)
+- Once the oven is preheated, remove the scones from the freezer and bake for 15-20 minutes until cooked through and slightly browned on top. (*Please note if your scones are not as thick as mine they will cook faster so check at 15 minutes*)

-- Remove the scones from the oven and transfer to a wire rack to cool.
-While the scones are cooling, make your glaze by adding the powdered sugar and lime zest to a small bowl.
-Then, add in the lime juice and whisk until a smooth glaze has formed.
-Add in 1-2 tsp of almond milk if you want a thinner glaze.
+- While the scones are cooling, make your icing by adding the powdered sugar and lime zest to a small bowl.
+Then, add in the lime juice and whisk together until a smooth icing has formed.

 Notes